last-genius/UCU_Rust_Course/rust_2/homework.md

 ```

 Or, you could try hiding the files starting with `.` and showing them
-if the user provides an option!
+if the user provides an option (like `-a`)!
 You could also look into [`clap`](https://docs.rs/clap/2.33.3/clap/)
 and [its page in Rust Cookbook](https://rust-lang-nursery.github.io/rust-cookbook/cli/arguments.html)
 to better handle user input and options.

 *Note: this is the only external dependency you might need in this project, don't
 forget to add it to `Cargo.toml`!*

-Also, improve error handling with the methods we've discussed in the lecture,
+Also, you can improve error handling with the methods we've discussed in the lecture,
 and read up on more of them in the documentation:

 * [std::result::Result](https://doc.rust-lang.org/std/result/enum.Result.html)